linux-dev-arch/cherryscript/README.md

 * loop - used to execute a line a given number of times
 * add - used to add two numbers
 * diff - used to subtract two numbers
-* mul - used to multiply as many numbers as you want :D
+* mul - used to multiply two values
 * div - used to divide two numbers
 * var - used to create a variable
 * assign - used to assign or change a variable value